mastodon/mastodon/README.md

 As usual, the first thing you would need to do would be to run migrations:

     docker-compose run web rake db:migrate

+And since the instance running in the container will be running in production mode, you need to pre-compile assets:

+    docker-compose run web rake assets:precompile

+The container has two volumes, for the assets and for user uploads.
+The default docker-compose.yml maps them to the repository's `public/assets` and `public/system` directories, you may wish to put them somewhere else.
+Likewise, the PostgreSQL and Redis images have data containers that you may wish to map somewhere where you know how to find them and back them up.